Meaty Marinara Sauce in a shallow white dish with a wooden spoon scooping out sauce next to tomatoes and a jar of sauce (with logo overlay)

 My parents have a slow cooker recipe book that is older than me, and it has a bunch of yummy recipes in there!
 Seriously, they’ve had it since they were married.
 I’ve made a few already but had to try out the marinara sauce.
 Meals with pasta, red sauce, and cheese are some of my favorites!

-The sauce took about 15 minutes to prep all of the ingredients, then I dumped it all in the slow cooker and let it do its thing.
+The sauce took about 15 minutes to prep all of the ingredients, and then I dumped it all in the slow cooker and let it do its thing.
 A few hours later, we had a delicious sauce ready to eat.
 I used it on our homemade pizza that evening, but it could be used on a variety of dishes.

 Because it was a meaty sauce I think it would work well for more than just a replacement for marinara.
 I would eat this on pasta and we already had it on our pizza.